CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 Before configuring the Serialization Plugin, make sure the following components are properly installed and configured:

-- Ensure that ProcessForce and the CompuTec License Server are installed and configured correctly.
+- Ensure that CompuTec ProcessForce and the CompuTec License Server are installed and configured correctly.
 For details, click [here](/docs/processforce/administrator-guide/licensing/license-server/overview).
 - Ensure that CompuTec WMS is installed and configured